Saba-Burduli/ML.NET-project-/README.md

-# Car Price Prediction - ML.NET Console App
+# Car Price Prediction - ML.NET

-This project is a simple ML.NET console application that predicts the price of used cars based on:
+This project is a simple ML.NET application that predicts the price of used cars based on:

 - **Model**
 - **Year**
 - **Mileage**

-It uses a regression model trained on sample data for:
+It uses a regression model trained on synthetic data for:
 - **Dodge Challenger**
 - **Ford Mustang**
 - **BMW 3 Series**